 Allison co-wrote a section of the book “Beyond the Usability Lab: Conducting Large-Scale User Experience Studies”, distributed by Morgan Kaufmann Publishers, which detailed the groundbreaking usability research she spearheaded to inform the re-launch and evolution of MTV.com.

 In her agency days, Allison was Director and Global Editor for strategic consultancy Henley Centre HeadlightVision.
 There she authored the book D_Code 5, an investigation of leading edge youth culture and marketing around the world and travelled the globe running innovation workshops for major companies including Coca-Cola and Unilever.
 Allison also worked as a strategic planner at Publicis, D’Arcy and Young and Rubicam where she contributed to the strategic growth of a diverse range of brands from Heineken/Amstel to Sony to Crest to Campbells, and many more.

 Allison is a regular speaker in the research conference circuit and has lectured on her insight work at Wharton School of Business.
 She lives in Ridgewood, NJ with her husband, Darren, and their daughter, Mary Ann, who is already a music and television fanatic.

 Lianna (Lee) Willoughby, Managing Director

-Prior to joining OMS, Lianna developed her skill for internal team management as an assistant in Robin's planning department at KB+P where she steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
-Moving into a role as a planner at KB+P, Lianna worked with creative teams, developing strategies and providing key insights for clients including Wendy’s, Capital One and Starz.
+Prior to joining OMS, Lianna developed her skill for management as a business coordinator for the planning lead at KB+P where she organized teams and steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
+Moving into a role as a planner at KB+P, Lianna looked for new consumer truths, sparking ideas for briefs and other strategic initiatives for clients including Wendy’s, Capital One and Starz.

 Leah Perlmutter, Senior Researcher & Strategist